Many-body quantum teleportation via operator spreading in the traversable wormhole protocol: Random unitary circuit numerics

-We see that computing this fidelity is nearly identical to computing the full many-body fidelity, except we sample only over pairs of Pauli operators $(Q_1, Q_2)$ which are identical on every qubit except for the first.
+Hence, computing the per qubit fidelity, $F^{(1)}_\textrm{EPR}$, is nearly identical to computing the full many-body fidelity, except we sample only over pairs of Pauli operators $(Q_1, Q_2)$ which are identical on every qubit except for one.

-Our procedure for determining the channel capacity is shown in Fig.~\ref{fig:0d_channel_procedure}.
-First, we maximize the fidelity with respect to the evolution time $t$ and the coupling strength $g$: the maximum fidelity occurs during the first peak of its time profile, and is non-monotonic with respect to $g$.
-Next, we vary the number of input qubits $n$ (for fixed number of coupled qubits $K$) and calculate the point at which the fidelity exceeds a threshold value~$1-F \geq 0.07$.
-Our results from this procedure demonstrate that the channel capacity follows a linear trend in $K$ across two orders of magnitude, in agreement with our analytical predictions.
+We next discuss how to determine the channel capacity from the teleportation fidelity.
+Specifically, we compute the maximum number of qubits $n_\textrm{max}$ that can be teleported above a certain teleportation fidelity, where we fix the number of coupled qubits $K$ and optimize over the evolution time $t$ and the coupling strength $g$.
+We consider each of these parameters in turn.
+First, when sweeping the evolution time and holding all other parameters fixed, the maximum fidelity occurs during the first peak in the time profile; this corresponds to a size $\constd g \mathcal{S} = \pi/N$.
+After optimizing the evolution time (but holding $n$ and $K$ fixed), the fidelity is non-monotonic with respect to $g$, owing to the competition among errors due the size addition and finite $K$.
+Finally, after optimizing evolution time and $g$, we determine the maximum number of qubits that can be teleported while maintaining a per qubit fidelity above a fixed threshold value, i.e.~$1-F^1_\textrm{EPR} \geq 0.07$.
+Our results from this procedure are shown in Fig.~\ref{fig:0d_channel_procedure} and demonstrate that the channel capacity follows a linear trend in $K$ across two orders of magnitude, in agreement with our analytical predictions.